Ionizing photon production of Population III stars: effects of rotation, convection, and initial mass function

-Increases in luminosity and surface temperature contribute to higher ionizing photon production rates but increased lifetimes is the dominant factor in increasing total photons produced with higher convective overshooting. \item The choice of initial mass function and maximum initial mass of stars have a significant impact on the total ionizing photon production of a population.
-Ionizing photon production increases with decreasing IMF slope.
-This is because more top heavy IMFs are dominated by higher initial masses which produce more ionizing photons. \item Alongside producing less photons than more top heavy IMF populations, populations of higher IMF slope, $\alpha$, take longer to produce ionizing photons since they are dominated by less massive models with longer lifetimes. \item Through comparing our results to \cite{Schaerer2002}, we have found that our approach of using a blackbody fit is a good approximation for H ionizing photons.
-While we find that a blackbody fitting overestimates He~II photons at initial masses $\leq 40\,\msun$, this is unexpected to impact our ionizing photon production results for the population since the He~II photon production for all IMF slopes $\leq 2.35$ is dominated by stars with $\mini > 40\,\msun$. \item Through comparing our results to \cite{Yoon2012EvolutionFields}, we have found that models that achieve CHE produce significantly more ionizing photons of increases up to 1.4\,dex.
+Increases in luminosity and surface temperature contribute to higher ionizing photon production rates but increased lifetimes is the dominant factor in increasing total ionizing photons produced with higher convective overshooting. \item Ionizing photon production increases with decreasing IMF slope, because more top-heavy IMFs are dominated by higher initial masses which produce more ionizing photons.
+This variation depends on the IMF slopes considered, with a decrease of 26\% comparing the non-rotating $\alpha_{ov}=0.1$ SB13 IMF population to the Salpeter IMF population. \item Along with producing less ionizing photons than more top-heavy IMF populations, populations of higher IMF slope, $\alpha$, take longer to produce ionizing photons since they are dominated by less massive models with longer lifetimes. \item Varying the minimum mass, $\mmin$, of the population decreases the total H ionizing photons produced for populations with IMF slopes of $\alpha\geq1$, by up to $\sim\,$50\% for $\mmin=1.7\,\msun$ compared to $\mmin=9\,\msun$ where $\alpha=2.35$. \item Varying the maximum mass, $\mmax$, of the population increases the total H ionizing photons produced for all IMF slopes considered here, by up to $\sim\,$30\% for $\mmax=500\,\msun$ compared to $\mmax=120\,\msun$ where $\alpha=1$. \item Our modifications to the H abundance profile using the \textsc{ SNAPSHOT} method impact the ionizing photon production rates of a 20$\,\msun$ model by up to 20\% halfway through the MS and 30\% at the end of the MS. \item Through comparing our results to \cite{Schaerer2002}, we have found that our approach of using a blackbody fit is a good approximation for H ionizing photons.
+While we find that a blackbody fitting overestimates He~II photons at initial masses $\leq 40\,\msun$, this is unexpected to impact our ionizing photon production results for the population since the He~II photon production for all IMF slopes $\leq 2.35$ is dominated by stars with $\mini > 40\,\msun$. \item Through comparing our results to \cite{Yoon2012EvolutionFields}, we have found that models that achieve CHE produce significantly more ionizing photons with increases of up to 1.4\,dex.